microsoft/pxt-adafruit/docs/blocks/logic/boolean.md

 })
 ```

-See the documentation on [Numbers](/reference/types/number) for more information on comparing two Numbers.
-You can also [compare strings](/reference/types/string-functions) using the `equals` function.
+See the documentation on [Numbers](/types/number) for more information on comparing two Numbers.